Children's Story: Release and commercial success

-Although Rick wanted "Children's Story" to be the first single of The Great Adventures of Slick Rick, Def Jam chose to release "Teenage Love" first.
-As a result, "Children's Story" was released as the second single from the album on April 4, 1989, although the original demo of the song was already in rotation on rap/R&B radio stations and MTV prior to its release.
+"Children's Story" was first released as the third track of The Great Adventures of Slick Rick, which was released on November 1, 1988.
+Although Rick wanted the song to be the first single of his album, Def Jam chose to release "Teenage Love" first.
+As a result, "Children's Story" was released as the second single from the album on April 4, 1989, through Def Jam and Columbia Records.